alessiodionisi/website/CV.md

 ProntoPro is Italy's largest local service marketplace.

-- Managed the migration of some legacy Kubernetes clusters from OpenStack to AWS EKS
+- Managed the migration of some legacy Kubernetes clusters from OpenStack to AWS EKS.
 - Kept the clusters updated from version 1.16 up to 1.24.
 - Managed the migration from Cilium CNI installed with custom manifest to Helm.
 - Updated and revised the monitoring stack with Prometheus and Grafana.